 We recommend you clean the measurement window from dust and burn residue daily.
 Vulcan can provide analysis with minimal sample preparation, but for the best results on rusty or coated samples we recommend you lightly sand them with high quality (non-silicone-based) sanding paper and wipe clean to remove oil, fingerprints or residue.
 If you still think your Vulcan might not be giving correct readings, use the check sample provided in your instrument pack to take a reading and compare it to the sample certificate.
 If your Vulcan is new we recommend that you store a check sample reading to check against in future.
 If the check sample does not read properly, please contact our technical support to review further troubleshooting options.

-When it’s suspected that the analyser is not performing as it should, it’s important to first make sure that instrument is properly standardised and calibrated.
+When it’s suspected that the analyzer is not performing as it should, it’s important to first make sure that instrument is properly standardised and calibrated.
 Please refer to the user manual for appropriate procedures.
 Once the instrument is verified, the next step is to measure a known check sample to determine how it’s reading.
 If the check sample doesn’t read properly, please contact our technical support team to review further troubleshooting options.

 It’s best practice to clean the electrode between every burn.
 However, if this isn’t feasible, cleaning should at least be performed in between different samples.
-The cleaning of the spark stand insert depends on the number of analysis, the instrument type and the material to be analysed.
+The cleaning of the spark stand insert depends on the number of analysis, the instrument type and the material to be analyzed.
 Typically, the instrument has a presentable counter for this function.
 Our installation and customer service team are happy to give further recommendations.

-Spark analysers use a tungsten electrode which is extremely wear resistant.
-Mobile OES analysers may also be used in an arc mode where electrodes, depending on the application, are made from either silver or copper.
+Spark analyzers use a tungsten electrode which is extremely wear resistant.
+Mobile OES analyzers may also be used in an arc mode where electrodes, depending on the application, are made from either silver or copper.
 Since in this mode the electrodes are affected by the plasma, they will wear out.
 You should only replace the electrode, when it shows signs of significant wear.
 When the electrode gets worn, in some cases it can be ground to make a new tip.
 Please ensure that the electrode has a 90-degree angle, if grinded.
 If the electrode is too small after grinding, so that the appropriate electrode spacing cannot be achieved, then it’s time to replace it.